- Academics

 The admissions process is highly selective.
 Meeting the minimum requirements does not guarantee an interview or acceptance.
 Most competitive applicants meet or exceed the minimum requirements.

-- Baccalaureate Degree from a U.S. regionally accredited College or University.
+- Baccalaureate Degree from a regionally accredited College or University.

 - Letters of Recommendation